 These fatty acids can be naturally found in many plant-based food sources, some fortified foods, and dietary supplements.
 Some examples include nuts and seeds (chia seeds, walnuts, and flaxseed), soy milk, edamame, seaweed, algae, and plant oils.4 Because omega-3 is abundant in fish and other seafood, many epidemiological studies suggest that societies with high consumption of these foods have a lower prevalence of depression.3 However, the most recommended source of omega-3 is through plant-based foods.

 Why Plant-Based Nutrition?

-Whole foods describes natural foods that are not heavily processed.
-Although whole food plant-based eating cuts down on certain foods like dairy and meat, these diets still offer all the necessary carbohydrates, fats, fibers, vitamins and minerals for optimal health.
-In this way, plant-based diets have reduced risks of developing high blood pressure, heart disease, depression, and diabetes as well as improving overall well-being.
+Whole foods describe natural foods that are not heavily processed.
+Although whole food plant-based eating cuts down on certain foods like dairy and meat, these diets still offer all the necessary carbohydrates, fats, fibers, vitamins, and minerals for optimal health.
+In this way, plant-based diets have reduced the risks of developing high blood pressure, heart disease, depression, and diabetes, as well as improving overall well-being.